modestyachts/certainty_equiv_perception_control/README.md

 This repository includes the code necessary for reproducing experiments presented in *Certainty Equivalent Perception-based Control*.

-To run, the code requires the CARLA simulator (https://carla.readthedocs.io/en/latest/start_quickstart/) with python bindings (https://carla.readthedocs.io/en/stable/connecting_the_client/), ORB-SLAM (https://github.com/raulmur/ORB_SLAM2), and ORB-SLAM python bindings (https://github.com/jskinn/ORB_SLAM2-PythonBindings).
+In addition to the packages listed in `requirements.txt`, the code requires the CARLA simulator (https://carla.readthedocs.io/en/latest/start_quickstart/) with python bindings (https://carla.readthedocs.io/en/stable/connecting_the_client/), ORB-SLAM (https://github.com/raulmur/ORB_SLAM2), and ORB-SLAM python bindings (https://github.com/jskinn/ORB_SLAM2-PythonBindings).

-We also use tqdm, sklearn, scipy, PIL
+The host IP and port of the CARLA simulator should be edited in `observers.py`.

 ## Reproducing experiments